KAYITARES/project/README.md

-# Quate-Project
+# Quote-Project
 #### First Project for Moringa core class , JANUARY 28th, 2019
 #### By **KAYITARE Cynthia**

 ## Description
-The quate project is a web project that user can have to enter the title of the quote, author that say this quate, insert the date, put the quate on the quate input text and the name of the one who submit the quate and when he type on the add button the information she/he has entered it automatically displayed on the screen. where we can view the title of the quote and the detail button. when yout type on details button you can view all information you have inserted.and you can also view 3 different button.the upvote button, delete button and delete button that delete all information
+The quote project is a web project that user can have to enter the title of the quote, author that say this quate, insert the date, put the quote on the quate input text and the name of the one who submit the quate and when he type on the add button the information she/he has entered it automatically displayed on the screen. where we can view the title of the quote and the detail button. when yout type on details button you can view all information you have inserted.and you can also view 3 different button.the upvote button, delete button and delete button that delete all information

 ## Specifications
-The web application will request the title,author,date,quate and the submission person.

-the user have to click on add buttton to add the title and those information to the screen there is button for details and when you clik on it it give all information you have insertedwith 3 button where you can click on upvote when you like it and downvote when you dislike it.when you clik on it the number of upvote or downvote it automatically increase. there is also a delete button where you can delete a dislike quate
+The web application will request the title,author,date,quate and the submission person. the user have to click on add buttton to add the title and those information to the screen there is button for details and when you clik on it it give all information you have insertedwith 3 button where you can click on upvote when you like it and downvote when you dislike it.when you clik on it the number of upvote or downvote it automatically increase. there is also a delete button where you can delete a dislike quate